 GETTING THINGS UNDER CONTROL

-While there is currently no cure for powdery mildew, the recommended methods of control include pruning, no overhead watering and fungicides.
+Unfortunately there is currently no cure for powdery mildew.
+Instead, the recommended methods of control include pruning, no overhead watering and fungicides.
 That being said, the best strategy is always to choose plants that are resistant or at least tolerant to the disease.
-Meanwhile, the experts at Mt.
+And fortunately, the experts at Mt.
 Cuba Center are providing a roadmap.

 THE 6 TOP DISEASE-RESISTANT VARIETIES